mathjax/MathJax-docs/options/index.rst

 specifies the configuration you want to use.
 The :data:`MathJax` object consists of sub-objects that configure the individual components of MathJax.
-For example, the :ref:`input/tex <tex-input>` component is configured through a ``tex`` block within the :data:`MathJax` object, while the :ref:`startup-component` component is configured through the ``startup`` block.
+For example, the :ref:`input/tex <tex-input>` component is configured through a :data:`tex` block within the :data:`MathJax` object, while the :ref:`startup-component` component is configured through the :data:`startup` block.

 These blocks are JavaScript objects that includes ``name: value`` pairs giving the names of parameters and their values, with pairs separated by commas.
-Be careful not to include a comma after the last value, however, as some browsers will fail to process the configuration if you do.

 Some blocks may contain further sub-blocks.
-For example, the ``tex`` block can have a ``macros`` sub-block that pre-defines macros, and a ``tagformat`` block (when the :ref:`tex-tagformat` component is used) to define how equation tags are displayed and handled.
+For example, the :data:`tex` block can have a :data:`macros` sub-block that pre-defines macros, and a :data:`tagformat` block (when the :ref:`tex-tagformat` component is used) to define how equation tags are displayed and handled.

 For example,